wrench-project/wrench/doc/wrench_102/baremetal.md

 to change the algorithms used by the service to determine resource allocations.

-In some cases, the WMS may want to influence or enforce resource allocations for the tasks in the jobs.
+In some cases, the execution controller may want to influence or enforce resource allocations for the tasks in the jobs.
 For this purpose,  the `wrench::JobManager::submitJob()` method takes an optional **service-specific argument**.
 This  argument is a `std::map<std::string,